balunist/mbp_docs2/source/usage/options/fillfaces.rst

-.. _fillfaces-label:
+.. _fill_faces-label:

 Fill Faces
 ==========

 .. role:: blue

 This is an SVG export option, :blue:`Fill Faces`.
 When selected the faces will be filled with their corresponding selected color.
 Use it to highlight features like insets, cutouts or top face (perimeter).

 .. image:: /_static/images/colors.png
     :width: 40%